 The currently available styles are based on the popular SOIC (Small Outline Integrated Circuits), but the body dimensions vary.
 They generally come in 16 to 20 pins with ½ to 2 watts power per package.

 Ceramic Capacitors for SMT

-Surface mount capacitors are ideal for high frequency circuit applications because it does not have any leads and can be placed underneath the package on the opposite side of the PCB.
+Surface mount capacitors are ideal for high frequency circuit applications because it does not have any leads and can be placed underneath the package on the opposite side of the PCBA.
 The most widely used packaging for ceramic capacitors is 8 mm tape and reel.

 Surface mount capacitors are used for both decoupling applications and for frequency control.
 Multilayer monolithic ceramic capacitors have improved volumetric efficiency.
 They are available in different dielectric types per EIA RS-198n, namely COG or NPO, X7R, Z5U, and Y5V.

 Surface mount capacitors are highly reliable and has been used in high volumes in under-the-hood automotive applications, military equipments and aerospace applications.